The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 No, no, no.

-It's nothing to do with sexual orientation.
+It has nothing to do with sexual orientation.

 It has to do with lack of manhood.

-However, you wish to visualize it.
+However you wish to visualize it.

-Or not visualize it.
+Or not visualize.

 No.

-However, you wish not actually visualize it, but that the term it it's uh just I wanted to come up with a term nobody else uses.
+It's just, I wanted to come up with a term nobody else uses.

 That's an excellent term.